moinakdas/SteganographyEncoderDecoder/README.md

 # Steganography Encoder Decoder
-SteganographyEncoderDecoder is a program to encode images with messages with only an imperceptible difference to the image.
+SteganographyEncoderDecoder is a program to encode images with messages with an imperceptible difference to the image.

 ## Installation